What Your Labs Are Really Showing: The Metabolic Signals Behind Inflammation, Burnout & Performance

 total cholesterol isn’t alarming

 This means vascular strain can be progressing quietly.
+Even when standard cholesterol panels appear reassuring.

 RN insight: